python/the-knights-who-say-ni/CONTRIBUTING.md

 Work done surrounding this project is governed by the [PSF Code of Conduct](https://www.python.org/psf/codeofconduct/).

+## Dependencies
+The `requirements.txt` file is frozen to the currently tested versions of `requirements.base`.
+To update, create a venv, run `python3 -m pip install -r requirements.base`, run all tests, and then update `requirements.txt`.

 ## Testing
 ### Running tests
 On a UNIX-based OS, simply run `test.sh`.
 On Windows, run